rjray/advent-clojure-basis/README.md

 ## Usage

-There are 25 namespaces in `src/advent_of_code` and 25 blank input files in `resources`.
-There are a number of utility functions in the `utils` namespace, and a launcher function in `core`.
+There are 25 namespaces in `src/advent_of_code`, a number of utility functions in the `utils` namespace, and a launcher function in `core`.
 The recommended process is:

-1. Save the puzzle input into the matching file in `resources`
+1. Save the puzzle input into `resources` as `dayNN.txt`
 1. Code the solution in `src/advent_of_code/dayNN.clj`
 1. Test in the REPL (preferably using [CIDER](https://cider.mx/) in Emacs)
 1. When ready, run `lein run <day> <part>` to run with the puzzle input

+Previously, I had 25 zero-length files in `resources` with the names already set.
+The intention was to have them there for easy overwriting when saving the data from the web browser.
+But I don't want to save AoC data in my public repos, so I have this mechanism set up.

 ## Namespace Templates